 Aldermen and Neighbors Say Prostitution and Drug Use Plaguing South Side

-Aldermen and neighbors on Milwaukee's south side say prostitution and drug use is a serious problem.
+Aldermen and neighbors on Milwaukee's south side said prostitution and drug use is a serious problem.

-Neighbors say they're starting to feel unsafe, even in the middle of the day.
+Neighbors said they're starting to feel unsafe, even in the middle of the day.

 At the intersection of 23rd and Greenfield, women getting in and out of cars and dirty needles lying in the street is what many consider the norm.

-Berenice Evangelista says prostitution and drug use has gotten so bad, that she doesn't want her little sisters to go outside and play.
+Berenice Evangelista said prostitution and drug use has gotten so bad, that she doesn't want her little sisters to go outside and play.

-"I wouldn't want my sisters to see something like that because growing up seeing that is just kind of disturbing," says Evanglista.
+"I wouldn't want my sisters to see something like that because growing up seeing that is just kind of disturbing," said Evanglista.

-Alderman Bob Donovan says it's a problem that picked up in the last few years.
+Alderman Bob Donovan said it's a problem that picked up in the last few years.

-"I often drive down Greenfield avenue on my way to work everyday, at 8:15 in the morning, it's not uncommon to three or four or five prostitutes working that street," says Donovan.
+"I often drive down Greenfield avenue on my way to work everyday, at 8:15 in the morning, it's not uncommon to three or four or five prostitutes working that street," said Donovan.

-Donovan says his letters to Chief Flynn and other law enforcement officials have fallen on deaf ears.
+Donovan said his letters to Chief Flynn and other law enforcement officials have fallen on deaf ears.

-While he notices more officers in the area, Donovan still says it hasn't gotten any better -- and believes a crackdown is needed.
+While he notices more officers in the area, Donovan said it still hasn't gotten any better -- and believes a crackdown is needed.

 "I'm asking the police to take this serious, and bring some of these individuals on state charges so that the lesson be sent."

-Alderman Donovan also says he has gotten some help from the City Attorney's office, who is cracking down on landlords who rent their homes to known drug dealers.
+Alderman Donovan also said he has gotten some help from the City Attorney's office, who is cracking down on landlords who rent their homes to known drug dealers.

-He says problem is also happening in Alderman Jose Perez's district, and both men are working together to help fix the issue.
+He said the problem is also happening in Alderman Jose Perez's district, and both men are working together to help fix the issue.

 CBS 58 reached out to MPD for comment, and did not hear back.